bccbass/T3A2-A/README.md

 <br/>

 ### Wireframes:
 Wireframing was implemented using Figma.
-Members submitted design proposals for a Mobile homepage and design elements were combined to create general style guide for the app.
+Members submitted design proposals for a Mobile homepage and design elements were combined to create a general style guide for the app.
 Members used the resulting base style guide to build out wireframes for all app views and sizes.
 #### *Mobile Design*
 ![mobile home](./docs/wireframes/mobile-home-2.jpg)
 ![mobile view-space](./docs/wireframes/mobile-view-space-2.jpg)